PicsArt/cppbind/docs/02_first_steps/02_installation.rst

 User installation
 ^^^^^^^^^^^^^^^^^

-``iegen`` is built as a standard Python package and can be installed using ``pip`` with the following command.
+``cppbind`` is built as a standard Python package and can be installed using ``pip`` with the following command.

 .. code-block:: bash

-    python3 -m pip install iegen
+    python3 -m pip install cppbind

 If you are going to use it as a standalone command line application we recommend using ``pipx`` instead.
 ``pipx`` creates an isolated environment for each application and its associated packages and makes the application available from the shell.
-Using ``pipx`` will also prevent dependency conflicts between ``iegen`` and other packages within the current environment.
+Using ``pipx`` will also prevent dependency conflicts between ``cppbind`` and other packages within the current environment.
-To install IEGEN with ``pipx`` use the following commands:
+To install CppBind with ``pipx`` use the following commands:

 .. code-block:: bash

     python3 -m pip install pipx
     python3 -m pipx ensurepath
-    python3 -m pipx install iegen
+    python3 -m pipx install cppbind

 To test the installation run the following command\ :

 .. code-block:: bash

-  iegen -h
+  cppbind -h